- Aims and Objectives

 Rother’s District is mainly a rural area with urban centres: Bexhill, Battle and Rye.
 As a District Council, Rother’s hygiene service is concerned only with food hygiene; the food standards and feeding stuffs function is delivered by East Sussex County Council (Trading Standards).

 The District of Rother contains small pockets of rural, coastal and urban living.
 The food businesses within the District reflects this mix.
-The coastal areas have a significant holiday industry and seasonal influx of visitors affects Camber and Rye in particular.
+The coastal areas have a significant holiday industry and seasonal influx of visitors affecting Camber and Rye in particular.
 Battle is a year-round tourist destination.
-Bexhill, the main urban development, has a significant care industry which is reflected in the high number of care homes.
-In rural areas there are food businesses associated with agricultural and fisheries sectors (dairies, cheese makers, export of fish and fish products).
+Bexhill, the main urban development, has a significant care industry which is reflected in the high number of residential care homes.
+In rural areas there are food approved establishments associated with agricultural and fisheries sectors – one dairy, three cold stores, two egg packers, one meat preparation and two fish products.

 Rother District Council Structure